m1nka/blog/_posts/2021-05-11-how-to-configure-pdb-lifecycle-management-and-ords-for-oracle-database.markdown

 ## Installation instructions

-> This tutorial was created using a clean Oracle 19c database running on Oracle Database Cloud Service.
-However these steps should work for any Oracle database (that uses the CDB/multitenant architecture).
+> For this tutorial I used a clean Oracle 19c database VM running on Oracle Database Cloud Service.
+However, these steps should work for any Oracle database (that uses the CDB/multitenant architecture).

 ### Prepare database

-- Connect to the database and make a note of the database SID or the database service name of the CDB.
+* Connect to the database and make a note of the database SID or the database service name of the CDB.

-  - Find the SID using `select instance from v$thread;`
+  * Find the SID using `select instance from v$thread;`
-  - Alternatively connect to the CDB and use `Show parameter service_name;` to get the database service name
+  * Alternatively connect to the CDB and use `Show parameter service_name;` to get the database service name
-- The PDB lifecycle management needs a user in the root container with `sysdba` priviledges so let's create one.
+* The PDB lifecycle management needs a user in the root container with `sysdba` priviledges so let's create one.

 ```sql
 CREATE USER C##DBAPI_CDB_ADMIN IDENTIFIED BY <PASSWORD>;